When 20 and 20 add up to 6:40

-I’ve been making reasonably good slides for years, but good looking slides don't guarantee a good speech – and this was the first time I'd come across an idea designed to change a presenter's style.
-I decided to give it a go...
-With a Pecha Kucha presentation, I would have to keep to the point.
+I’ve been making reasonably good slides for years, but good looking slides don’t guarantee a good speech – and this was the first time I’d come across an idea designed to change a presenter’s style.
+I decided to give it a go… With a Pecha Kucha presentation, I would have to keep to the point.
 And since 20 x 20 = 400 = 6 minutes 40 seconds, I would also be guaranteed to finish my speech within the maximum 7 minutes allotted for most speeches at Toastmasters.
-(You can view my presentation at the end of this post.)
+(You can view my presentation in the video above.)

 The particular appeal of Pecha Kucha for me is the fact that it’s based on two simple rules.
 I love the idea that just by following simple rules we can make something different – and sometimes very creative - happen.